dewitte0210/CS458_002_MathiasDieCompany/Documentation/DeployingToDigitalOcean.md

 ## 4: Stop the API and Website if they are currently run
-enter the "htop" command to view currently running processes find the website and api processes.
+enter the "htop" command to view currently running processes find the website and api processes. <br>
-The website process should say node (and then a bunch of other stuff) and then text should be white The api process should say dotnet (in red) and then other text in white for both of these, highlight them and then press F9 to kill the process and select the SIGKILL option
+The website process should say node (and then a bunch of other stuff) and the text should be white The api process should say dotnet (and other stuff) in white for both of these, highlight them and then press F9 to kill the process and select the SIGKILL option

 ## 5: Build and start the website